Camrose-Drumheller Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment reached 5,780 in September 2025, it showed a decline of 410 jobs from August and contracted by 10 jobs year-over-year.
+• Total local employment reached 5,900 in April 2026, it increased by 220 jobs from March and grew by 370 jobs year-over-year.

 Employment Trends